How to Open a Marijuana Dispensary in Oregon

 What Can I Sell? |

-There are OLCC limits to how much you can sell to one customer in a 24-hour span:
+The Oregon Liquor and Cannabis Commission (OLCC) limits how much a cannabis dispensary can sell to one customer in a 24-hour span:

 Note: Synthetic cannabinoids are “new psychoactive substances” (NPS) created by spraying lab-created chemicals on shredded plants.
 Many versions of NPS are illegal to create or sell. |